bpmn-io/moddle-xml/README.md

 #### Read XML

-Use the reader to parse XML into an object tree that represents your model descriptor:
+Use the reader to parse XML into an easily accessible object tree:

 ```javascript
 var model; // previously created